How to Help Your Infant Development as a Parent

-It is important to understand the developmental changes that are taking place and know that you play a fundamental role in your baby’s development, beyond physical care and soaking up all that skin to skin contact.
+It is important to understand the developmental changes that are taking place and know that you play a fundamental role in your baby’s learning process, beyond physical care and soaking up all that skin to skin contact.

 Developmental milestones most often discussed with your physician are physical milestones, not cognitive ones.
 However, there are particularly important developments, especially regarding language, taking place in your child’s brain.
 Your new baby is learning to communicate and to understand their environment.
 For this to happen, your baby needs to bond with you emotionally at a very deep level.

 Your interaction with your baby, both physical and verbal, your prompt response to their needs, and the environment around your baby will deeply affect your baby’s bond with you and their trust in you.
 This in turn will affect their relationships with the rest of the family and the outside world, now and for years to come.